 If there’s one thing we all use the internet for, it’s sending and receiving emails.
-In spite of this, we often don’t take the time to find the best email provider for our needs.
+In spite of this, we often don’t take the time to find the best free email provider for our needs.

 But what’s the difference between email service providers, anyway?

 If you’ve only ever used one, you might be putting up with things you don’t even like or that don’t do what you need them to.
 There can be some big differences between providers.

 Three of the world’s most popular free email services in the UK are:

 • Gmail Google’s email service is free to use and gives you 15 gigabytes of storage space.
 You can customise the look of your page and take advantage of Google’s other services from the ‘apps’ icon at the top of the page.
 Gmail does display ads, but they’re placed on the sidebar and easy to ignore

 • Hotmail or Outlook When you sign up for a Microsoft Outlook account, you have a choice between a hotmail.com or an outlook.com address.
 Like its competitors, Microsoft email comes with ads, but many users say they are the most discreetly placed of the three.
 Outlook gives you unlimited storage space.

 Arguably, the unlimited storage space offered by Outlook and Yahoo! is not a major issue.
 Google’s ‘limit’ of 15 gigabytes is still an enormous amount of space, although you do have to keep an eye on your emails and other documents mounting up, especially as it has an archive function that you might not be aware of.